awsdocs/aws-elemental-mediapackage-user-guide/doc_source/setting-up-create-non-admin-iam.md

 1. In the navigation pane of the IAM console, choose **Users**, and then choose **Add user**\.

-1. For **User name**, type the name that the user will use to sign in to AWS Elemental MediaPackage\.
+1. For **User name**, enter the name that the user will use to sign in to AWS Elemental MediaPackage\.

-1. Select the check box next to **AWS Management Console access**, select **Custom password**, and then type the new user's password in the box\.
+1. Select the check box next to **AWS Management Console access**, select **Custom password**, and then enter the new user's password in the box\.
 You can optionally select **Require password reset** to force the user to create a password the next time the user signs in\.

 1. Choose **Next: Permissions**\.